lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Deyner** _(23-Sep-18 04:40 PM)_

-> (Hey guys I have to go I won’t be able to voice chat ok?)
+> (Hey guys I have to go I won't be able to voice chat ok?)

 **PlasmaPerson** _(23-Sep-18 04:40 PM)_